15 Best Places to Live in Utah

 Cedar Hills

-To the west of Highland we find the quiet and cosy suburb of Cedar Hills.
-10,165 people call this neighbourhood home and they pride themselves on the small town feel they have created.
-Although a suburb of Salt Lake City on paper, Cedar Hills is its own place.
+To the west of Highland, we find the quiet and cozy suburb of Cedar Hills.
+Ten thousand one hundred sixty-five people call this neighborhood home and pride themselves on the small-town feel they created.
+Although a suburb of Salt Lake City on paper, Cedar Hills is its place.

-Cedar Hills is a very family-orientated area of Utah and there are plenty of opportunities to enjoy family time together.
-The church is at the heart of the community and there are faith-based events that encourage the community to come together.
+Cedar Hills is a very family-orientated area of Utah, and there are plenty of opportunities to enjoy family time together.
+The church is at the heart of the community, and faith-based events encourage the community to come together.

 14. Foothill/Sunnyside